Every week I receive emails and Facebook requests asking for my best travel writing tips. Many of your questions have to do with working with editors.

 It sounds like you pitched some magazine editors and they have replied, saying they would like your articles and will publish them.

 is too vague, you need to email back and ask if there is intent to

-To keep it clean and tidy, you can send an email to the editor requesting an "official" email from him.
+2. To keep it clean and tidy, you can send an email to the editor requesting an "official" email from him.
 This email should state that the editor has intent to publish your article when you submit it to them (subject to receiving a well-written, publishable article, of course).

-Once the editor officially commissions your article, the acceptance email will suffice as your Letter of Assignment.
+3. Once the editor officially commissions your article, the acceptance email will suffice as your Letter of Assignment.
 This is what I use for LOA’s, to get complimentary travel all the time.

 The Visitor's Bureau Media/PR people want to see that you have an outlet or two interested in publishing your proposed stories.
 They need some sort of confirmation or proof that you do indeed have outlets, as you claim.

-Once you receive the “acceptance” email back from the editor, you can simply forward it on to the Visitors Bureau media/PR rep at your destination.
+4. Once you receive the “acceptance” email back from the editor, you can simply forward it on to the Visitors Bureau media/PR rep at your destination.

-When corresponding with the CVB or tourism media rep, you need to outline your assignment requirements.
+5. When corresponding with the CVB or tourism media rep, you need to outline your assignment requirements.
 Tell them what you need to see and when you will make the trip so they can help with your itinerary.

 There's a certain protocol involved and if you mess it up, you'll miss out on some nice complimentary travel gigs.
 Beginners do tend to be overzealous and turn the Visitors Bureau people off, which can result in you paying your own way for your trip.

 My eBook covers all the detailed information you need when corresponding with CVB’s and media reps, make sure you do it right.
 How to Land Press Trips and Fam Tours can save you thousands of dollars on future assignments and is a very small investment for the value received.